Submitting Creative Writing for Contests and Publications

 Well, I did as he suggested and actually signed up, advertising to write a poem on any topic for special occasions etc. I had a booking immediately for a poem, but not just a poem..but to actually write a poem to be used as the rhyming text for a children's picture book.

-Because you can only charge $5.00 per gig he agreed to pay $5 per four line stanza (one stanza per page).
+Because you could only charge $5.00 per gig he agreed to pay $5 per four line stanza (one stanza per page).
 Not only that but I will get a percentage of each book sold.
 He loved the finished poem and has already approached a commercial digital art studio to illustrate the book.
 He has another idea for the next book as soon as this one is up and running and wants me to provide the rhyming text for it as well.

 I am stoked, and my ego received a welcome boost after the previous rejections mentioned in this hub.
 Thanks again to Billrrr.
-If anyone's not familiar with 'fiverr", I recommend you take a look http://www.fiverr.com/

 Another Poetry Contest